 After the successful completion of a viva, a candidate can be nominated for this award on the basis of an outstanding body of original research presented in their thesis.
 Either the supervisor or the external examiner can nominate the candidate.
-The abstract and title of the thesis should be sent to Sonia Mills at email@example.com together with the letter of support.
+The abstract and title of the thesis should be sent to Diane Foster at email@example.com together with the letter of support.

 The letter should include:

 1. A statement to the effect that the candidate is being recommended for the award of a PhD with no more than minor corrections.